user163/Part2-X25519-from-the-scratch/README.md

 For key generation, the secret key s is generated as a random 32 bytes sequence.
 From this the key is derived by first clamping the secret key and using the result s_clamped to perform a point multiplication with the generator point G: public = s_clamped * G.

+*400_key_generation.py* contains the implementation of the key generation and tests.

 [i_1]: https://en.wikipedia.org/wiki/Montgomery_curve
 [i_2]: https://datatracker.ietf.org/doc/html/rfc7748